mobilecoinofficial/forest/README.md

 >  --strategy string      The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary

-Code style: mypy and pylint should not have errors when you push.
+Code style: mypy and pylint should not have errors when you push. run black. prefer verbose, easier to read names over conciser ones.

 TODO: elaborate on